 Determine the truth table for this circuit and record your measurements in Data Table 3.
 This is actually a R-S flip flop and can have very perplexing behavior.
 Unlike combinational logic it works based upon the two inputs (R and S) AND the current (called the previous) output.
 To help you understand this circuit the theoretical behavior of an R-S flip-flop is shown in Figure 8.
 Notice that the new output (Q{n+1}) is described in terms of R, S and the previous value of Q (called Q_n).
-DO NOT CONFUSE Q{n+1} with the Q shown in Figure 7 - Q{n+1} is the NEXT state (value) of the Q output of Figure 7, after the inputs are applied.
+DO NOT CONFUSE Q{n+1} with the Q^ shown in Figure 7 - Q{n+1} is the NEXT state (value) of the Q output of Figure 7.
 The actual operation of the R-S flip-flop can be more easily understood by a simple explanation.
-The R (also called the RESET) will always reset the Q output to zero (LOW) regardless of the previous state of the output.
-The S (also called the SET) will always set the Q output to one (HIGH) regardless of the previous state of the output.
+The R (also called the RESET) will always reset the Q output to zero (LOW) irregardless of the previous state of the output.
+The S (also called the SET) will always set the Q output to one (HIGH) irregardless of the previous state of the output.
 There will be no change in the Q output if both R and S inputs are zero (LOW).
 However, there is a problem if both R and S inputs are one (HIGH).
 Technically, you are trying to SET and RESET the output at the same time.
 As a result the output can be random and, consequently, undefined.
-In general, the Q output of Figure 7 should behave as the NOT of Q and does not need to be separately explained.
+In general, the Q^ output of Figure 7 should behave as the NOT of Q and does not need to be separately explained.

-WITCH CHO CD 110 1

-S R Q n (previous state) Q {n+1} (new state)
+S R Q_n (previous state) Q {n+1} (new state)

 0 0 0 0

 0 0 1 1

 0 1 0 0

 0 1 1 0

 1 0 0 1

 1 0 1 1

 1 1 0 undefined

 1 1 1 undefined